kflagg/kflagg.github.io/_pages/computing.md

-Now, if you are a budding data scientist, you will at some point need to ensure that the code you wrote gets run the exact same way by the exact same version of every module on every single machine that even runs it.
+Now, if you are a budding data scientist, you will at some point need to ensure that the code you wrote gets run the exact same way by the exact same version of every module on every single machine that ever runs it.
 I don't want to get that deep or technical here, but
 [this article](https://realpython.com/intro-to-pyenv/)
 on Pyenv is something I have consulted many times.